 10. Sellfy — turnkey storefront with POD built in

-Sellfy bundles a hosted store, email marketing, abandoned-cart recovery, and POD fulfillment into one $29+/month subscription.
-There's no per-sale cut.
+Sellfy bundles a hosted store, email marketing, abandoned-cart recovery, and POD fulfillment into one subscription starting at $29/month.
+There's no per-sale cut beyond the base product cost.

-You get less flexibility than Shopify, but you skip the assembly required to wire Shopify + a POD app + email + analytics together.
+You get less flexibility than Shopify, but you skip the assembly required to wire a store, a POD app, email, and analytics together from scratch.

-Best for: Sellers who want a one-bill setup and already have a way to drive traffic (social, ads, an audience).
+Best for: Sellers who want a one-bill setup and already have a way to drive traffic — social, ads, or an existing audience.

 Side-by-side comparison table

 Use the table to scan tradeoffs at a glance.
-Monthly fees show the free tier and the most common paid upgrade.
+Monthly fees show the free tier and the most common paid upgrade where applicable.
+Verify current pricing on each platform's own site before making decisions, as POD base costs and subscription tiers shift frequently.

 How to pick by your specific Printify pain point